 NORFOLK, Va. — For some children, the best Christmas gift doesn’t come in packages, boxes, or bags.
 It’s the gift of mobility.

-Britany Brown said her son, AJ, was born with a condition that has created a lot of challenges for him.
-She said every day would be a struggle if not for the organization known as C.A.T.S.
+Britany Brown said her son, AJ, was born with a condition that has created many challenges for him.
+She explained that every day would be a struggle if not for the organization known as C.A.T.S.

 "AJ is not meeting the milestones of standing alone, crawling, or walking.
-Those sorts of milestones start around age one," said Brown.
-"C.A.T.S provided us with a 'stander' where he could stand up and he could eat and he could color he was able to do some of the things that normal one-year-olds would normally do on their own."
+Those milestones typically start around age one," Brown said.
+"C.A.T.S. provided us with a ‘stander’ so he could stand up, eat, and color.
+He was able to do some of the things that normal one-year-olds typically do on their own."

 Watch related coverage: Virginia nonprofit gives away $500 to dads in need across Hampton Roads for Christmas

-C.A.T.S stands for Children's Assistive Technology Service.
-It's a nonprofit that raises money to help children like AJ learn to move around.
+C.A.T.S. stands for Children’s Assistive Technology Service.
+It’s a nonprofit organization that raises funds to help children like AJ learn to move around.

-"We take in gently used equipment for kids like walkers, wheelchairs, standers, and bath seats.
-We refurbish them we clean them and then we offer them to families whose insurance company denied it they don't have insurance or need to try it for a certain period so we can determine if it's the right piece of equipment for them," explained Missy Rose, the Clinical Director for C.A.T.S.
+"We accept gently used equipment for kids, such as walkers, wheelchairs, standers, and bath seats.
+We refurbish and clean them, then offer them to families whose insurance has denied coverage, those without insurance, or families who need to try equipment for a certain period to determine if it’s the right fit," explained Missy Rose, the clinical director for C.A.T.S.

-Rose said going through insurance can be a headache.
+Rose noted that navigating insurance can be a headache.

-"The problem is once insurance approves it, it takes so long to get to them that the kids probably wouldn't need it anymore.
-They would outgrow it," said Rose.
-"If they're working through therapy and they're progressing steadily it's very possible that a child could use equipment for a very short period."
+"The problem is that once insurance approves the equipment, it takes so long to arrive that the kids probably won’t need it anymore—they would outgrow it," Rose said.
+"If they’re working through therapy and progressing steadily, it’s very possible that a child could use the equipment for a very short time."

 Watch related coverage: Kids in local shelters will have toys under tree thanks to Holiday Helpers